factor/factor/reference/allocator-full-integration-20260908/ACCEPTANCE.md

 # Integrated compiler checks and default bootstrap

+Initial compiler-suite candidate: `29b4551bb3`.
+Corrected candidate:
-Frozen candidate compiler revision: `29b4551bb3`.
-Full checked benchmark closure installation and paired performance comparisons follow this compiler-suite gate.
+`30a50ab0df`.
+The final full compiler and documentation checks below pass on the corrected source; fresh benchmark closure checks and paired comparisons follow this gate.
 No allocator is promoted by these correctness results alone.

 - Full compiler suite, linear scan selected, rematerialization off: passed with